• Home

 Genuine Student Requirement (GS)

-• Circumstances in Their Home Country: This includes factors such as personal ties, economic circumstances, and reasons for not pursuing similar courses in their home country.• Potential Circumstances in Australia: Applicants must articulate their reasons for choosing Australia as their study destination, including insights into their chosen course and education provider.• Value of the Course: This involves demonstrating how the chosen course aligns with the applicant's career aspirations and potential employment opportunities post-graduation.• Immigration History: Applicants need to provide details of their visa and travel history, including any previous applications or refusals.• Other Relevant Matters: Any additional information deemed pertinent to the applicant's study plans and circumstances should be disclosed.
+The GS requirement ensures that the applicant's primary intention is to study in Australia.
+Factors considered include: • Circumstances in Their Home Country: This includes factors such as personal ties, economic circumstances, and reasons for not pursuing similar courses in their home country.• Potential Circumstances in Australia: Applicants must articulate their reasons for choosing Australia as their study destination, including insights into their chosen course and education provider.• Value of the Course: This involves demonstrating how the chosen course aligns with the applicant's career aspirations and potential employment opportunities post-graduation.• Immigration History: Applicants need to provide details of their visa and travel history, including any previous applications or refusals.• Other Relevant Matters: Any additional information deemed pertinent to the applicant's study plans and circumstances should be disclosed.

 Application Process